 Nearly 1000 years before the first pyramids were raised in Egypt, a city called Huaricanga was founded in the fertile Fortaleza Valley on the north central coast of Peru.
-This city was the first settlement by the Norte Chico—a civilization that would flourish for 1300 years.
-For a millenia the Norte Chico expanded into the nearby Pativilca and Supe valleys, developed trading routes and extensive fishing operations, and grew cotton to spin into textiles and fishing nets.
+This city was the first settlement by the Norte Chico, a civilization that flourished for 1300 years.
+For a millennia the Norte Chico expanded into the nearby Pativilca and Supe valleys, developed trading routes and extensive fishing operations, and grew cotton to spin into textiles and fishing nets.

 The Norte Chico people may not have created visual art, but they poured their heart and soul into architecture and landscaping.
 Evidence of a strong, centralized government appears in the form of massive storage warehouses for cotton, and feasting areas where massive populations could eat and drink together.
-Without written records, we can only guess that this was a highly collaborative and motivated culture, and look to their incredibly dense, sophisticated settlements for proof.
-In Caral, one of the most expansive Norte Chico cities, an elaborate complex of temples, an amphitheatre, three sunken, circular plazas and residential buildings span 370 acres.
+Without written records, we can only guess that this was a highly collaborative and motivated culture, and look to their dense, sophisticated settlements for proof.
+In Caral, one of the most expansive Norte Chico cities, an elaborate complex of temples, an amphitheater, three sunken, circular plazas and residential buildings span 370 acres.
 Caral is also home to six platform mounds—shallow, stepped pyramids—the largest of which, called Piramide Mayor, measures 160 by 150 meters, and rises 18 meters high.
-Futher proof of collaboration appears in the use of an early use of Quipu, a string-based recording device that was used later by the Inca, where knots are spaces between knots allow the keeping of numerical records.
+Further proof of collaboration appears in the use of an early use of Quipu, a string-based recording device that was used later by the Inca, where knots and the spaces between knots allowed the keeping of numerical records.

 Around 1800 BCE, the irrigation-based economy of the Norte Chico became difficult to support, and new civilizations began rising to prominence to the north and south of the Norte Chico’s river valleys.
 This most ancient of American civilizations didn't so much collapse as slowly dissolve, leaving arid valleys, ringed by mountains and dotted with pyramids.